riven314/All-of-Statistics-Exercises/README.md

 # Solution to Exercises in All of Statistics
 This repo documents some of my drafted solutions to the exercises from *All of Statistics by Larry Wasserman (1st Edition)*.
 I found the book is such a good read to graduate students for consolidated understanding of most statistics concepts.
+It motivated me to pick it up and created this repo during the 2018 winter break.
 This repo only contains solutions to exercises that requires computer experiment.
 The book is a handy tool for revision and consolidation of most concepts in statistics.
 The solutions are mainly written in R and formatted in Jupyter Notebook.

 ### References
 1. All of Statistics (Larry Wasserman) https://www.amazon.com/All-Statistics-Statistical-Inference-Springer/dp/0387402721/ref=sr_1_1?ie=UTF8&qid=1546159688&sr=8-1&keywords=all+of+statistics